GautierAppert/gautierappert.github.io/index.md

 ## Bio

 * I am a French PhD Candidate in Statistics at CREST-ENSAE, under the direction of Dr. Olivier Catoni (CNRS Research Director).
-As a member of the Laboratory of Statistics, I am mainly working on various type of k-means and PAC-Bayesian theory with application to images.
+I am mainly working on various type of k-means and PAC-Bayesian theory with application to images.

 * I graduated from ENSAE ParisTech, completing an Engineer's degree in Data Science, and from ENS Paris-Saclay, completing a MSc in Mathematics, Vision and Machine Learning.